deepspacetrader/game-code/README.md

 **_Now with sound effects 🔊_**

 A web based sci-fi trading game where you play as an intergalactic market trader navigating complex trade relationships between warring factions.
-Built with React and featuring a rich, interactive UI with dynamic market mechanics.
+Built with React and featuring a rich, interactive AI with dynamic market mechanics.

 ## 🌌 Features

 -   **Dynamic Market System**: Real-time market fluctuations based on in-game events and player actions
 -   **Inventory Management**: Collect and trade exotic goods across the galaxy
--   **Interactive UI**: Sleek, responsive interface with animated elements that scales with progression
+-   **Interactive AI**: Sleek, responsive interface with animated elements that scales with progression
 -   **Trading Mechanics**: Buy low, sell high, and navigate market crashes
 -   **Procedural Events**: Random events that can make or break your trading